Multimedia - Shooting Locations - Escape From New York

 Mouth of the Hudson River, NY

-http://en.wikipedia.org/wiki/Liberty Island
+https://en.wikipedia.org/wiki/Liberty Island

 Escape From L.A.